 Wrote McFadden, “Roy Uwe Ludwig Horn was born on October 3, 1944, in Nordenham, Germany, near Bremen.
 Like Fischbacher, who was five years older and raised in Rosenheim, a village in Bavaria, Horn grew up in the turmoil of wartime and postwar Germany.
 While Fischbacher was drawn to magic, Horn was taken with animals, including his wolf-dog Hexe, and a cheetah, Chico, at a zoo in Bremen where the boy took an after-school job feeding animals and cleaning cages.”

-Horn, at age 13, in 1957 became a cabin boy on a German cruise ship.
+Horn, at age 13, in 1957 became a cabin boy on a German cruise ship, the T.S.
+Bremen.